MBRobertson/mbr9-compx341-a3-toolchain/README.md

 FVT to check that data is fetched without error
 (Opted out of fvt for setting data, as we do not currently have testing/staging database, this means tests override current data)

+Will attempt to detect testing environment and not make db connection